KRobinson414/katies-nc-news/UserStories.md

-x As a user, I should be able to view a list of all articles on a specific topic. x As a user, I should be able to view an individual article. x As a user, I should be able to view an individual article's comments.

-- As a user, I should be able to sort articles by date created, comment_count & votes

-x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality. x As a user, I should be able to login to the site. x As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.
+x As a user, I should be able to view a list of all articles on a specific topic. x As a user, I should be able to view an individual article. x As a user, I should be able to view an individual article's comments. x As a user, I should be able to sort articles by date created, comment_count & votes x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality. x As a user, I should be able to login to the site. x As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.